Godeta/foe_youth/readme.md

 * Responsive design for desktop and mobile devices
 * Interactive navigation and menu system
 * Team member profiles with images and descriptions
-* Customizable theme and color scheme using Tailwind CSS
+* Explanations on youth involvment and tree illustration with root causes and problems.

 ## Technologies Used